jielin1234/opsprod/obsidian-git-sync/demo app.md

 ![[Pasted image 20240130104651.png]]
 3. Create a virtual env using pipenv and install the depencies
 4. Next, we will need 3 files([[main.py]] , [[database.py]], [[model.py]])
 5. Once the 3 files are done, you can open the mongodb://localhost:27017 in mongoDB compass and you will see your new database because of the the [[Motor]] mongoDB driver.
-6.
+Test to see if the fast API backend is interacting w/ [[MONGODB]] database.
+6. Next, proceed to create the frontend site using ReactJS and make it communicate with the backend.
+7. Create